5 Minute Read

-That’s why Brandon suggests choosing an older car.
-“The older the vehicle the teen is driving, the lower the rates,” he says.
+That’s why Brandon suggests choosing a used car.
+"The older the vehicle the teen is driving, the lower the rates," he says.
 Bonus points if you choose a used car that’s also known for safety.

 Want to save even more?
 Pay cash for the car.
 "When you don’t have a loan on the vehicle, you can drop the comprehensive and collision coverage," Brandon adds.